aryanas4/virtual_pet/README.md

 06/03 - Increase coin amount and level percentage when a draggable object is dragged to the cat. <br>
 06/04 - Created game class, game button, add game background, and diplayed game background when button is clicked. <br>
 06/05 - Added abstract class game type button and displayed game1 on the tv screen. <br>
+06/06 - Added background image for game class and display it.
+Also merged onto main. <br>
+06/07 - Create the window that opens when a game is clicked. <br>
+06/08 - change flappyBird button location and change background image to zoomTV when flappyBird button is clicked (image not cropped yet). <br>
+06/09 - Crop zoomTv image and edit screen size of rectangle to match TV screen size.
+ALlow player to return to game room when game button is clicked. <br>
+06/10 - Add flappy bird background, let it move and displayed when space key is pressed.
+Display flappy bird bird on to screen and let it fall unless space key is pressed.
+Add flappy bird word logo, pipe, and bird to start page.
+Add border to TV screen. <br>
+06/12 - Fix the lag issue of flapping bird and display the pipes.
+Let bird die when it hits the pipes or out of the game border and display the score and highscore.
+Increase coin amount, happiness, and level percent when game is played. <br>